 CONFERENCE THEME:

-In 2025, the National Council for Black Studies (NCBS) will celebrate its 50th Anniversary as an organization, along with the life and legacy of Dr. Terry Kershaw.
-Under the leadership of Dr. Bertha Maxwell Roddey, a group of scholars convened in March of 1975 to review and discuss the goals of Black Studies programs across the nation, for the purpose of promoting academic excellence and social responsibility in the discipline of Africana/Black Studies through the production and dissemination of knowledge, professional development, training, and advocacy for social change and social justice.
-This cohort later formed what we now know as the National Council for Black Studies.
+In 2026, the National Council for Black Studies (NCBS) will celebrate the 50th convening of its annual national conference.
+Under the leadership of Dr. Bertha Maxwell Roddey, a group of scholars convened in March of 1975 to review and discuss the goals of Black Studies programs across the nation for the purpose of promoting academic excellence and social responsibility in the discipline of Africana/Black Studies.

-With this theme as an overarching framework, NCBS is inviting you to answer the call for papers by Monday, December 20, 2024 at 11:59 p.m.
+With this theme as an overarching framework, NCBS is inviting you to answer the call for papers by Monday, December 22, 2025, at 11:59 p.m.
 Submissions will not be accepted after this date.
-Proposals vetted on a continuous, rolling basis.
+Proposals are vetted on a continuous, rolling basis.
 Submit early for timely consideration.

 Proposals are encouraged to relate to this year’s theme; however, proposals of significant interest to the discipline of Africana/Black Studies will be considered.
 Possible paper topics for thought provoking panel discussion and intellectually stimulating research proposals can cover a vast array of topics within the discipline of Black Studies.

-The conference, in its commitment to inclusion of a diversity of demographic, scholarly and social vantage points and points of view, welcomes the rich varieties of theories and schools of thought in Africana Studies, i.e., womanism, Afrocentricity, feminism, Kawaida philosophy, Pan-Africanism, Afrofuturism, African Centered Thought and Pedagogy, sexuality theories, socialist initiatives, cultural theories, aesthetic theories, etc. We urge you to join us.
+The conference, in its commitment to inclusion of a diversity of demographic, scholarly and social vantage points and points of view, welcomes the rich varieties of theories and schools of thought in Africana Studies (i.e., womanism, Afrocentricity, feminism, Kawaida philosophy, Pan-Africanism, Afrofuturism, African Centered Thought and Pedagogy, sexuality theories, socialist initiatives, cultural theories, aesthetic theories, and others).
+We urge you to join us.

 Proposals must include:

-- A title and abstract for the panel session.
+• A title and abstract for the panel session or individual abstract.

 Proposals with all presenters holding current NCBS membership status will be given first consideration.
 Renew or join now.